TooTallNate/ref/README.md

 sure that at least `ref.sizeof.pointer` bytes are available in the Buffer after the specified offset.
 The Buffer can later be retrieved again using `readPointer()`.

+`pointer` gets "attached" to the buffer instance, so that the written pointer won't be garbage collected until the target buffer does.

 ---